freedomgames/Planet-Lab/frontend/README.md

 To get started working with the frontend, please review the User Stories document we will provide, and select a task.
 (Ideally, we will be updating this frequently.)
 This will offer a very specific description of what technologies you will need to integrate, what you will need to build, and what (if any) database calls will be required.

 Once you have selected a task, please make sure you have forked the repo.
 Pull down this fork to your local machine.
-Follow all of Walt's instructions in the backend/README file to get the webserver and local db up and running.
+Follow the instructions in the [backend/README file](backend/README.md) to get the webserver and local db up and running.
 Make a user on the login screen, then login && view the app!

-_With regards to your fork: I loosely follow (and I'm pretty sure Walt also follows) the [git-flow](https://github.com/nvie/gitflow) method of feature development.
-No matter how you slice it, you should probably be developing in branches.
-If you don't want to, that's  your choice, however.
-Whatever blows your hair back, I suppose._

 ## File Structure